abstrnoah/brumaltex/README.md

     * My own shorthand bindings to `longhand` macros.
     * Beware.
 I make zero effort to avoid conflicts with common names.
 I probably redefine your favourite command.

+# overriding

+Because I don't expect name conflicts, many commands are defined in a way that overrides existing definitions or errors out if there is a conflict.

+The "officially supported" approach to overriding this package's definitions is to override them _after_ the package is loaded.

+The `shorthand` package clobbers previous definitions and makes inconsistent efforts to save the macros it overrides.
+If you don't like `shorthand`'s definitions, then you should probably avoid loading it altogether and create your own shorthand on top of `longhand`.

+Most `longhand`/`shorthand` macros are declared without definition-time expansion meaning, e.g., that if you override a `longhand` command then the `shorthand` command pointing to it will also be changed.

 ---